-The load editor can be run either with File > New > Load Editor or with the load editor icon shown above in the red square.
+The load editor can be run either with File > New > SQL Load or with the New SQL Load icon shown above in the red square.

 The icon depicts an RPM meter on a car with a red line.
 The idea behind the icon is that we can run a load on a database and stress the database with the load similar to red lining.